Old Mutual's wealth arm buys UK's Quilter Cheviot

 LONDON Financial services group Old Mutual's wealth arm said on Friday it would buy money manager Quilter Cheviot from European private equity house Bridgepoint, strengthening its focus on richer customers.

-The 585 million pound ($941 million) purchase brings Old Mutual Wealth's assets under management to 92 billion pounds ($148 billion), a rise of more than 20 percent.
+The 585 million pound purchase brings Old Mutual Wealth's assets under management to 92 billion pounds, a rise of more than 20 percent.

 The purchase will increase Old Mutual's exposure to the lucrative wealth management market, which is forecast to grow by between 6 and 8 percent a year.
 Britain's affluent population represents around 55 percent, or 1.7 trillion pounds, of the country's wealth market, the company said.